lunarstorm/laravel-ddd/README.md

 # Specifying the domain as part of the name (short-hand syntax)
 php artisan ddd:{object} {domain}:{name}

+# Not specifying the domain at all, which will then prompt
+# you to enter the domain name (with auto-completion)
+php artisan ddd:{object} {name}
 ```

 The following generators are currently available, shown using short-hand syntax: